-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- The American Society of Pediatric Nephrology (ASPN) has submitted a public comment letter to the U.S. Department of Health and Human Services Food and Drug Administration (FDA) concerning the agency's Request for Information on Infant Formula Nutrient Requirements.
 Established in 1969, ASPN represents over 700 pediatric nephrologists and allied health professionals in North America, focusing on optimal care for children with kidney disease.

-In the letter, ASPN expressed more ST
+In the letter, ASPN expressed appreciation for the FDA's initiative to review an more ST

 Association for Behavioral Health and Wellness Advocates For Enhanced Access to Behavioral Health Services in Medicare (10)